Precocious Puberty

 Basics

-- In most populations, the mean age of onset of puberty is 10.5 years in girls and 11.5 years in boys.
+- In most populations, the mean ages of onset of puberty are 10.5 years in girls and 11.5 years in boys.

-- Precocious puberty has traditionally been defined as physical signs of sexual development before age 8 years in girls and age 9 in boys (2.5–3 standard deviations below the mean age of onset of puberty).
+- Precocious puberty has traditionally been defined as physical signs of sexual development before age 8 years in girls and age 9 years in boys (2 to 2.5 standard deviations below the mean age of onset of puberty).

-- Recent guidelines propose lowering the age considered to be normal for sexual development in girls to as young as age 6 years in black girls and age 7 years in white girls.
-These new guidelines have not been universally adopted.
+- Guidelines in 1999 by the Pediatric Endocrine Society proposed lowering the age considered to be normal for sexual development in girls to as young as age 6 years in African American girls and age 7 years in Caucasian girls.
+These guidelines have not been universally adopted.

-- When evaluating precocious puberty, the entire clinical picture, including rate of pubertal progression and the presence of any neurologic symptoms, must be considered.
+- When evaluating precocious puberty, the entire clinical picture must be considered, including the rate of pubertal progression and the presence of any neurologic symptoms.

-- Precocious puberty is up to 10 times more common in girls than boys.
+- Up to 10 times more common in girls than boys

-- In girls: 80–90% of central precocious puberty are idiopathic.
+- In girls: 80–90% of central precocious puberty is idiopathic.

 - In boys: Precocious puberty is more likely to be associated with underlying pathology.

-- ∼50% of affected boys have idiopathic central precocious puberty.
+- Only ~50% of boys have idiopathic central precocious puberty.

 - Familial male precocious puberty (testotoxicosis): sex-limited, autosomal dominant inheritance of luteinizing hormone (LH) receptor activating mutation